-Collection of Assets and Information

-Locate and read the decedent's will.
+Collection of Assets and Information Locate and read the decedent's will.
 Set meeting(s) with attorney and financial planner.
 Obtain multiple copies of death certificate.
 This is usually coordinated by the funeral home.
 Additional certified copies can also be ordered from the TN Department of Health, Office of Vital Records.
 Arrange to appear before the probate court (generally accompanied by an attorney).
 Complete Form SS-4 to get an identification number for the estate.
 (Remember, the IRS sees and estate as just another taxpayer.)
 Submit Form 56.
 This form lets the government know that you are the one handling the financial matters of the estate.
 "Letters of Testamentary" will be issued by the court, as identification of executor/executrix.
 Locate the safe deposit box and go over contents with a state tax official.
 Notify beneficiaries named in the will.
 Inventory all assets and have them appraised as necessary.
 [List the estate contents.
 You generally have ninety (90) days to do this.]
 This list should include tangible property (automobiles, furniture, jewelry and other possessions).

-Send notice of death to utility companies, banks and credit card companies, and the post office-cancel charge accounts, credit cards, and subscriptions.
+Send notice of death to utility companies, banks and credit card companies, and the post office-

-Collection of Assets and Information (continued)

-Locate names and addresses of all heirs, legatees and next of kin.
+Collecti on of Assets and Information (continued) Locate names and addresses of all heirs, legatees and next of kin.
 File claim for life insurance.

-- File claim for social security, veteran or civil service benefits. - Open new bank accounts for the estate to receive income for its assets.

-Debts and Claims Against the Estate

-Collect debts owed to the estate.

-- Determine current bills owed (doctor, hospital, rent, etc.) and pay them. - Pay any valid claims against the estate. - Mail a notice of death to all known creditors; publish a notice in the local paper for other creditors. - Examine the demands of creditors and pay valid claims; oppose invalid claims. - Obtain vouchers or receipts for every bill and claim paid; keep records of all items. - Check with deceased's employer for any unpaid salary, life insurance, and other benefits.
+File claim for social security, veteran or civil service benefits.
+Open new bank accounts for the estate to receive income for its assets.
+Debts a nd Claims Against the Estate Collect debts owed to the estate.
+Determine current bills owed (doctor, hospital, rent, etc.) and pay them.
+Pay any valid claims against the estate.
+Mail a notice of death to all known creditors; publish a notice in the local paper for other creditors.
+Examine the demands of creditors and pay valid claims; oppose invalid claims.
+Obtain vouchers or receipts for every bill and claim paid; keep records of all items.
+Check with deceased's employer for any unpaid salary, life insurance, and other benefits.
+Estate / Administration Set up bookkeeping records for the estate.
+Transfer ownership on stocks and bonds.
+Collect dividend and interest.
+Inventory all assets and arrange for their appraisal.
+Examine all real estate as to condition, security of property, adequacy of insurance, and status of taxes and assessments.
+Collect receipts and manage money in the estate accordance with the will until it is time for final distribution.
+Review fire, theft, casualty, and liability coverage.
+Review all investments and make any necessary changes to protect value.

-Estate Administration